hugogirard/apimPrivateVnet/README.md

 <img src='https://github.com/hugogirard/apimPrivateVnet/blob/main/images/resolutionpublic.png?raw=true' />

+# Step 7 - Create the VNET to VNET Gateway Connection

+This sample create two resources group, each one with a VPN Gateway, you will need to create a connection between them to mock cloud to on premise environment.

+For more details how to do this click [here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal)

 # URL Scheme

 Because end-to-end encryption is not done and the SSL stop at AppGW Level, when configure your API be sure to set the URL Scheme to both.